klapo/pyfocs/README.md

 ### Install the anaconda version of python
 https://www.anaconda.com/distribution/#download-section

 You should be prompted to install python for your particular OS.
-Install version 3.7*.
+Install a version >=3.6.

-## PyYAML updating
+### PyYAML updating
 An error in an old version of pip stops the updating of PyYAML.
 If you get an error related to this library you can solve it with:

 `pip install --ignore-installed PyYAML`